dart153/BENG183finalpaper/final.md

 **M-step**: Once all the points have been assigned relative weights, the centers are recomputed, assigning new "soft" centers to each point.

 When performing the computations to identify the new center, any function can be used.
-One particular function is the following distance function (Pevzner):
+One particular function is the following distance function [3]:

 <p align="center">
 <img src="./function1.png" width="400">
 </p>

-Another potential function that can be used, which often come up with better results is as follows (Pevzner):
+Another potential function that can be used, which often come up with better results is as follows [3]:

 <p align="center">
 <img src="./function2.png" width="400">